danielsteman/web-rs/articles/blog20.md

 ## The exploit

 An AI-powered hacker bot, [hackerbot-claw](https://www.linkedin.com/posts/cybersecurity-supplychainsecurity-githubactions-share-7433820997457469440-SUuo/), exploited a misconfigured [pull_request_target workflows](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#pull_request_target) to get repository secrets from the Trivy project.
-A workflow of this kind can be triggered by an external pull request.
-When I read this, I thought: how?
-Github masks secrets in workflows when you try to print them or write them to a file.
-What happened is:
+A workflow of this kind can be triggered by an external pull request and may be configured in an unsafe manner.
+This how credentials were stolen from the Trivy project:

 1. A hacker forked the Trivy repository, added code to [exfiltrate](https://www.ibm.com/think/topics/data-exfiltration) environment variables
 2. Send them to an external server